Freddy-Jin/BT/ESP32_BluFi_ Design_Guideline_Rst__EN.rst

 1. Type

-   类型域，占 1 Byte。分为 Type 和 Subtype（子类型域）两部分, Type 占低 2 bit，Subtype 占高 6 bit。Type field, taking 1 Byte, is divided into Type and Subtype that Type uses the lower 2 bit and Subtype uses the upper 6 bit.
+   Type field, taking 1 Byte, is divided into Type and Subtype that Type uses the lower 2 bit and Subtype uses the upper 6 bit.

    * The control frame is not encrypted for the time being and supports to be verified;